swnb/dct-ts/README.md

 # @swnb/dct

-> dct algorithm implement in typescript
+> dct and idct algorithm implement in typescript

 ## for example